 How will I finance graduate school?
 Have I researched the cost and all the financing options such as graduate assistantships, loans, scholarships, part-time work?

 TAKING ENTRANCE EXAMS

 Entrance exams are sometimes offered by the school you’re attending.
-If they aren’t, you need to go through your state office or ask the faculty for information on where the exams are given.
-Andrews University offers many of these tests here on campus.
+If they aren’t, you will need to go through your state office or ask the faculty for information on where the exams are provided.
+Andrews University offers many of these tests on campus.
 Check with the Counseling and Testing Center for exact dates and times.

 a.
 LSAT – July or October of the senior year